athensresearch/athens/README.md

 # [Pricing](https://opencollective.com/athens)

 Athens is free to self-host, with additional features and services for our paid sponsors.
-We are also working a commercial version for enterprise companies to self-host.
-Please see our [OpenCollective](https://opencollective.com/athens) for more details.
+We are also working on an enterprise offering for companies to self-host.
+Please see our [Open Collective](https://opencollective.com/athens) for more details.

 ### Download the free desktop app